coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 - Screen real estate
 - I don't think massive mega navigation is a good design pattern (as evidenced by this website)
 - JavaScript fails to load: noscript?
+- Callback hell in the JS - mitigate it with your favorite framework, syntactic sugar, or ES6 if you really want.

 ## Extensions